Robert A. Sengstacke: Notable Works and exhibits

-Personal and death
+Personal life and death

-Sengstacke fathered six children and had been married twice, First to Veela Gonzalez with whom he had four children; Saief, Myiti, Omhari and Hasani Sengstacke.
-Sengstacke later married Jacquelyn Spencer and together they had two children, Domenic and Jasmine Sengstacke.
+Sengstacke fathered six children and was married twice.
+His first marriage was to Veela Gonzalez, with whom he had four children, Saief, Myiti, Omhari, and Hasani.
+Sengstacke later married Jacquelyn Spencer and together they had two children, Domenic and Jasmine.
 Sengstacke and Spencer were married at the time of his death.
 Sengstacke died on March 7, 2017, in Hammond, Indiana.
 Sengstacke was suffering from an extended respiratory illness.
 His memorial service took place at the Logan Center of Arts on the University of Chicago Campus in his hometown of Chicago.

 Awards

 Robert A. Sengstacke has won many awards.
 He received the NNPA Award in 1986-1987 for his Michigan Chronicle newspaper.
 He went on to win the NNPA Award for his New Pittsburgh Courier paper in 1995.
 He also received the Superior Public Award in 1977.
 He was also awarded the Cannon 40D award and the Gordon Parks Award for leadership in film making, multimedia making and photojournalism.
 The Sengstakce paper won the John B. Russman Award.
 His father John H.H Sengstacke was awarded the Presidential Citizens Medal for forming the African American Newspaper organization.
 There also was a Robert S. Abbott Memorial Award made in Sengstacke's granduncle's honor.